4zwazo/x-days-of-devops/log.md

 - Save and deploy a CloudFormation stack
 - View S3 Bucket created by CloudFormation Stack

 **Thoughts**: Definitely the best way to get better working in the cloud is to read, create, practice.
 What do I mean by that?
-Read and understand the concept, come up with something, draws it, and get your hands dirty and just do it.
-If you get stuck learn how others did it.
+Read and understand the concept, come up with something, draw it on paper, and get your hands dirty.

 **Work & Resources**:
 [AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html)